 - In Pippin, Pippin, disguised as a monk, kills his father Charles at the end of a conversation about the meaning of empire.
 Subverted in many productions that have Charles recognize that his son has come to kill him and even help him do it.
 (He does get better later in the show.)

-- Mass Effect 1 — This is how the conversation between Nihlus and Saren goes.
+- Mass Effect — This is how the conversation between Nihlus and Saren goes.

 - It is possible to end one subquest in Mass Effect 2 by talking to a mechanic repairing a plot-important weapon, asking him about what is going on and then ending the chat by stabbing one of his electric tools into his back.

-- In Prototype, General Peter Randall performs this via Boom, Headshot on a rogue colonel near the climax of the game.
+- In [PROTOTYPE], General Peter Randall performs this via Boom, Headshot! on a rogue colonel near the climax of the game.
 Given that said colonel happens to be a shapeshifting viral monstrosity taking his form, this is of limited effectiveness.